 Perhaps it is time for economists to revisit chaos just as it has visited them – and help states learn not how to balance their economies, but what needs to be done to create a functional global economy that takes into account the non-linear distribution of resources across global political islands.

-Note: I found an interesting deeper explanation on this topic in the Post Carbon Institutes Energy Bulletin: The Economy is an Ecosystem by Jon Rynn, which interestingly, was written in March of 2007, before the economic crisis.
+Note: I found an interesting deeper explanation on this topic in the Post Carbon Institutes Energy Bulletin: The Economy is an Ecosystem by Jon Rynn, which interestingly, was written in March of 2007, before the economic crisis (see note below).
 About: Energy Bulletin is a program of Post Carbon Institute, a nonprofit organization dedicated to helping the world transition away from fossil fuels and build sustainable, resilient communities.

 Note: the Energy Bulletin is no longer being published.
 You can find some of their top articles via this post from Renogy that also covers the history of the Energy Bulletin.